x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/in-place-ediscovery/assign-ediscovery-permissions.md

 5. In **Role Group**, click **Save**.

-## Use the Shell to add a user to the Discovery Management role group
+## Use Exchange Online PowerShell to add a user to the Discovery Management role group

 This example adds the user Bsuneja to the Discovery Management role group.